 No, we will not accept a transfer in of any of the Instruments that you may hold outside of those acquired via the Revolut App.

 What happens if there are corporate actions on my Instruments?

-If there are any dividend payments made on your Instruments that are due and payable to you, we will issue an instruction to Revolut Ltd to credit your Revolut Electronic Money Account with the value of any such dividends as soon as we become aware that such a dividend payment has been made.
+If there are any dividend payments made on your Instruments that are due and payable to you, we shall procure that your Revolut Electronic Money Account is credited with the value of any such dividends as soon as we become aware that such a dividend payment has been made.

 It might not be the most exciting section of this agreement, but it's still important, as it provides you with information about the key terms that will govern our relationship under this agreement.

 What happens to my Instruments if the worst happens and I die?